What is a USDA Loan?

-A USDA (United States Department of Agriculture) home loan, also known as the USDA Rural Development Guaranteed Housing Loan Program, is a mortgage loan offered to low-and moderate-income households in eligible rural areas.
+We are Kansas City Mortgage Lenders offering USDA home loans, also known as the USDA Rural Development Loan Program (United States Department of Agriculture), is a mortgage loan offered to low-and-moderate-income households in eligible rural areas.

 USDA offers an Income Eligibility tool online.
 Presently, this tool requires the county where you wish to purchase or refinance, the number of people in your household and the monthly income you receive.
-Finally, the income listed in “Section 502 Guaranteed Rural Housing Loan Program” is used for qualification purposes.
+The income listed in “Section 502 Guaranteed Rural Housing Loan Program” is used for lender qualification purposes.

 What are the USDA Eligible areas?

 USDA offers a Property Eligibility mapping tool online.
 You can use a “property address” or “city, state” to see the areas eligible for financing.

 What is the minimum Credit Score for USDA?

 USDA requires a middle score of at least 640, assuming an automated loan approval.

 - Occupy the dwelling (real estate) as your primary residence

 - Be a U.S. Citizen, non-citizen national or Qualified Alien

 - Applicants must not have been suspended or debarred from participating in federal program